 Foods high in potassium

 We should eat plenty of foods high in potassium every day.
-Potassium is easily excreted by the kidneys.
-So, the human body doesn’t store high amounts.
-Consume regularly fruits, vegetables, seeds, and nuts, as they’re the best dietary sources of potassium.
+Fruits, vegetables, seeds, and nuts are the best dietary sources of potassium.

 - all nuts & seeds are high in potassium.
 Pistachios, sunflower seeds, flaxseeds, chia seeds, pumpkin seeds, and cacao seeds (chocolate) are also excellent sources of potassium.
 Pistachios are the richest nuts in potassium.
-Furthermore, pistachios have unique compounds that help you lose belly fat easily.
+Furthermore, pistachios have unique compounds that help you lose belly fat.

-- fruits, such as prunes, apricots, bananas, papaya, oranges, watermelon, and apples are rich in potassium, as well.
+- fruits, such as prunes, apricots, bananas, papaya, oranges, watermelon, cantaloupe, and apples are rich in potassium as well.
 Raisins are the richest fruit in potassium, though!

 - beans & legumes are nutrient-dense foods, containing high amounts of potassium.

 - beverages, such as coffee (116 mg per cup) and tea (88 mg per cup) also contain potassium.
 Avoid drinking too many cups of coffee a day.
 In a case study, scientists found that drinking more than 10 cups of coffee a day may cause hypokalemia, due to the diuretic action of caffeine.
 Hypokalemia is a dangerous condition in which the level of potassium in the blood gets too low.